opendaylight/docs/docs/getting-started-guide/project-specific-guides/tsdr.rst

 #.
 Installing HBase server, and
 #.
 Installing TSDR HBase Data Store features from ODL Karaf console.

-In Beryllium, we only support HBase single node running together on the same machine as OpenDaylight.
+In this release, we only support HBase single node running together on the same machine as OpenDaylight.
 Therefore, follow the steps to download and install HBase server onto the same machine as where OpenDaylight is running:

 #.
 Create a folder in Linux operating system for the HBase server.
 For example, create an hbase directory under ``/usr/lib``::